Patrick-Yevych/492-project/README.md

 # 492-project

+## Goal

+This repository extends Tartlet with continuations.
+The user will be able to manipulate continuations using three new added operations: Shift, Clear and Jump.
+The addition of these operations enables one to prove classical logic theorems using Tartlet.

 ## Motivation

 The book “The Little Typer” introduces the concept of dependent types as a means of writing programs that double as proofs for claims in intuitionistic logic.
 Dependent types are types whose definition depends on values.
+The programming language Pie supports dependent types, and is used to introduce the concept itself in “The Little Typer”.
+Tartlet is a stripped down, simplified version of Pie which is also dependently typed.

-This enables the programmer to define the semantics of their program more expressively.
-The concept of programs as proofs is known as Curry-Howard Isomorphism, and several types of lambda calculi have been derived to expand the domain of proofs that one can program.
+The concept of programs as proofs is known as the Curry-Howard Isomorphism, and several types of lambda calculi have been derived to expand the domain of proofs that one can program.

 A particularly interesting calculi is the lambda-mu calculus, first introduced by M. Parigot (https://doi.org/10.2307/2275652).
-This is an extension to the lambda calculus which enables the programmer to “freeze” sub-expressions to be later abstracted on.
+This is an extension to the lambda calculus which enables the programmer to bind arbitrary sub-expressions to variables.
 Programmatically, this translates to implementing continuation based control flow operators one could find in functional languages.
 Proof-wise, this would expand the logic system of Tartlet to allow proofs to be written in classical logic.

 ## Lambda-Mu Calculus